Test in production without watermarks.

 As you can see, this all adds up to a lot less work.

 So why IronXL?
 As you see, IronXL has an easy to use API, that keeps your code clean.
-Libraries that use IronXL boast clean, readable code is an investment that pays off by reducing time and effort needed to understand what the code allows it to be changed without breaking things.
+Libraries that use IronXL boast clean, readable code which is an investment that pays off by reducing time and effort needed to understand what the code does, allowing it to be changed without breaking things.

 IronXL is more intuitive all-around while being as powerful as NPOI.
 And, of course, with a license key you get access to the most important advantage of paid software: you get our professional support, consistent and reliable update schedules, and ability to request features from Iron Software support agents who are happy to assist you.
 This is something open source just can’t provide.